-MutShat Shemsut-Gianprem Kaur is a Ra Sekhi (Kemetic Reiki ) Sunu--a priestess in the Ra Sekhi Arts Temple.
-She is the owner of the wellness center, In Light Yoga and Health in the Bronx, New York where she teaches Kundalini Yoga and Ra Sekhi.
-In addition to teaching Kundalini Yoga and Meditation classes in the Bronx and Manhattan, MutShat attunes Ra Sekhi initiates, she both presents and hosts workshops and speakers on a variety of wellness topics, and leads ceremonies and rituals.
-She holds monthly community meditations at MMCC Beacon 142 in the Bronx.
+MutShat Shemsut-Gianprem Kaur is a Ra Sekhi (Kemetic Reiki ) Snwt--a healer priestess--in the Ra Sekhi Arts Temple.
+She is the owner of the wellness center, In Light Yoga and Health in the Bronx, New York where she teaches Kundalini Yoga and Meditation as well as Ra Sekhi, and also practices Reflexology and facilitates SacredArt Healing classes.
+MutShat attunes Ra Sekhi initiates, she both presents and hosts workshops and speakers on a variety of wellness topics, and leads ceremonies and rituals.
 She is an artist.
 Her unique mixed media creations are infused with healing energy.
-She is the author of Meditations for an Evolving People due out in the fall.
-MutShat is available for speaking engagements, spa days and meditation circles.
+She is the author of Meditations for an Evolving People due out in the summer.
+She is available for speaking engagements, spa days and meditation circles.

 MutShat strives to live up to the spiritual names given her:

 MutShat Shemsut—Divine mother, she who follows divine order

 Gianprem Kaur—God’s beloved Princess/Lioness of wisdom, who walks with an aura of grace and courage throughout her life